Agriculture in Pakistan: Crops

 Pakistan has also cut the use of dangerous pesticides dramatically.

 Pakistan is a net food exporter, except in occasional years, when its harvest is adversely affected by droughts.
 Pakistan exports rice, cotton, fish, fruits (especially Oranges and Mangoes), and vegetables and imports vegetable oil, wheat, pulses and consumer foods.
-The country is Asia's largest camel market, 2nd-largest apricot & ghee market & 3rd-largest cotton, onion and milk market.
+The country is world largest raw cotton market, 2nd-largest apricot & ghee market & 3rd-largest cotton, onion and milk market.

 The economic importance of agriculture has declined since independence, when its share of GDP was ~ 53%.
 Following the poor harvest of 1993, the government introduced agriculture assistance policies, including increased support prices for many agricultural commodities and expanded availability of agricultural credit.
 From 1993 to 1997, real growth in the agricultural sector averaged 5.7%, but has since declined to ~ 4%.
 Agricultural reforms, including increased wheat and oilseed production, play a central role in the government's economic reform package.

 Outdated irrigation practices have led to inefficient water usage in Pakistan.
 25% of water withdrawn for use in the agricultural sector is lost through leakages and line losses in the canals.
 Only a limited amount of the remaining water is actually absorbed, and used by the crops due to poor soil texture and unlevelled fields.

 Much of Pakistan's agriculture output is utilized by the country's growing processed-food industry.
 The value of processed retail food sales has grown 12% p.a. during the Nineties, & was estimated at over $1 billion in 2000, although supermarkets accounted for just over 10% of the outlets.

 The Federal Bureau of Statistics provisionally valued major crop yields at Rs.504,868 million in 2005 thus registering 55%+ growth since 2000 while minor crop yields were valued at Rs.184,707 million in 2005 thus registering 41%+ growth since 2000.
 The exports related to the agriculture sector in 2009–10 are Rs 288.18 billion including food grains, vegetables, fruits, tobacco, fisheries products, spices & livestock.